IAMSSROBINSON/ls-js101/02_small_programs/03_pseudocode/pseudocode.md

-# Pseudocode
+d# Pseudocode

  Programming language agnostic description / instructions for attempting to solve a problem (this can be considered part of the 'PEDAC' process for solving problems, inclusive of the Data Structures & Algorithms sections).

 Informal pseudocode is a relaxed talk through of the logical instructions required to solve the problem.